aws-samples/mask-pii-with-aws-glue-blog/README.md

 ## 1. Prepare the AWS Source account

+Complete the following steps:

+1. Launch the CloudFormation template
+2. Configure the _Bastion Host_ (Amazon Cloud9)
+3. Create and populate the `customer` database table

-The following resources will be provisioned as part of the **CloudFormation template** launch:
+The following resources will be provisioned as part of the CloudFormation `cf-prerequisites.yml` template launch:

 1. Amazon VPC
 2. Amazon RDS for PostgreSQL database instance